Compound Bow: Everything You Need to Know

 The efficiency

+A compound bow remarkably increases the effectiveness of the shooting.
+It has a cam system that makes it easier to tighten the rope while increasing the release force thanks to the pulleys.
 The pulleys help the archer to cock easily with minimal effort and tension to perform a powerful shot.
 This impact also increases efficiency and projection distance.
 So with little effort, you can pull the rope as much as you want, without disturbing the result of tension.

 The balanced

-Compound bows are also equipped with an arrow rest which is great for balancing your arrow.
+Compound bows are equipped with an arrow rest which is great for balancing your arrow.
 They are also equipped with a release system to facilitate your shooting and offer a better shot on the target.

 The stability